geozi/geozi/README.md

 ### About me

 My name is Georgios, I hold a Master’s degree in Applied Informatics and have completed a professional training program in Fullstack Development.
 I possess hands-on experience in programming with Java, JavaScript, TypeScript, and Python.

-I am a strong advocate of test-driven development, where automated testing is central to learning and enhancing knowledge of programming languages and paradigms.
 I am actively seeking a role where I can apply my current skillset and continuously acquire new ones.

 ### Interests